Streamlined optical training of large-scale modern deep learning architectures with direct feedback alignment

-Let us now focus on this training time reduction, which is both due to the algorithm itself, and to the use of optical hardware.
-The DFA algorithm bypasses the protracted gradient propagation through layers in the backward pass and increases the parallelization.
+We now focus on the training-time reduction, arising both from the algorithm and the optical hardware integration.
+The DFA algorithm bypasses the protracted gradient propagation through layers in the backward pass, thereby increasing the parallelization.
 The expected reduction of the training time for certain epochs is around $24\%$ at massive scales.
 However, this reduction does not exclusively stem from the algorithm.
 Considering the maximum computing dimension for our optical hardware ($10^6\times 10^6$) and the dimension of the current gradient projection ($10^3\times 10^3$), the optical hardware is far from working at its full potential.
 The projection dimension only depends on the output layer dimension and the largest hidden layer dimension.
-Fig.~\ref{fig:scaling}c shows the decreasing ratio of the DFA training time with and without the OPU for different projection dimensions.
-The ratio decreases dramatically from $~10^4$ at the scale of $10^3\times 10^3$ to around $5$ at $10^4\times 10^4$.
+Fig.~\ref{fig:scaling}(d) shows the decreasing ratio of the DFA training time with and without the OPU for different projection dimensions.
+The ratio decreases from $50$ at the scale of $10^3\times 10^3$ to 1.9 at $10^4\times 10^4$.
 Beyond this point, training a larger architecture with BP or DFA will exceed the storage capacity of our GPU, NVIDIA A6000, with 32GB of storage.
-However, since the coefficients of the large random matrix are stored optically, ODFA can scale beyond DFA's dimensions without much speed penalty (See further discussion in SI Note 1).
+However, since the coefficients of the large random matrix are stored optically, ODFA can scale beyond DFA's dimensions without much speed penalty (see SI Note~\ref{sec:elsdfa} for further demonstration).